fkirc/bitbucket-issues-to-github/README.md

 Moreover, your Github password does not work if you are using Github two factor authentication.
 Therefore, this script does not support authentication via your regular Github password.

+## Additional features

+I do not actively add new features to this script.
+However, if you have very specific migration-needs, then we could setup a one-time-contract to migrate issues within your organization.

 ## Sidenotes

 Although not required, I recommend to migrate to a fresh Github repo with zero issues.
 By doing so, the old Bitbucket issue numbers should remain valid after the migration.